 5. Aids in Detoxification

 One of the top benefits of watermelon is its high water content.
-In fact, watermelon is estimated to be comprised of about 91 percent water, which can aid in detoxification and help rid the body of excess water and fluids, relieving uncomfortable bloating and swelling.
+In fact, it is estimated to be composed of about 91 percent water, which can aid in detoxification and help rid the body of excess water and fluids, relieving uncomfortable bloating and swelling.

 6. May Help Fight Cancer Cells